 Real estate sellers and buyers… they’re all on social media, scrolling, browsing, commenting, and engaging.

-The question is… how do you get them to engage with your business, with your content, and with your brand?
+The next question to consider is… “how do you get my visitors to engage with my business, with my content, and with my brand?”

-To answer that question, let’s take a look at a few investors who are making the most of their social media accounts; what they’re posting, why they’re posting it, and how consistently they’re posting.
+To answer these questions, let’s take a look at some people who are making the most of their real estate social media accounts; what they’re posting, why they’re posting it, and how consistently they’re posting.